am0032/TSL2591/README.md

 1) Use a calibrated light meter for generating the expected values than from calculating.

 2) Use an optical bench to measure distances properly.

+References:
+Fiorentin, P., & Scroccaro, A. (2010).
+Detector-based calibration for illuminance and luminance meters—experimental results.
+IEEE Transactions on Instrumentation and Measurement, 59(5), 1375–1381. https://doi.org/10.1109/tim.2010.2045036